Micah-Shallom/Age-Calculator-Bot/README.md

 ## Usage

-To use the bot, simply type the command `/my_yob_is` followed by the year you were born.
-For example, if you were born in 1990, you would type `/my_yob_is 1990`.
+To use the bot, simply type the command `@age-bot /my yob is` followed by the year you were born.
+For example, if you were born in 1990, you would type `@age-bot /my yob is 1990`.

 The bot will then calculate your age based on the year you were born and respond with a message containing your age.